AdLucem/blog/accessible_research_summary.md

 ###

 So why am I following this?
 IIIT has its own GPU cluster- I could collec

+(If you're confused as to what a GPU is, once again, skip down to the `Definitions` section!)

 Well, first of all, there are flaws with neural